West Siberian Laika: Utilitarian qualities

-If you have bears in the woods near you, this dog would be the best to warn you or your loved ones in time about the bear's presence and may even show you a treed bear.
-If a Laika sees a bear, they will run toward the bear, not from it, and they will be barking.
-When a Laika barks at a bear, their voice sounds as if they were barking at a human—very unlike when they are barking at a squirrel.
+Breeds of these dogs have been widely used to reduce human-bear conflicts in the U.S., Canada and Japan.
+They were introduced in 2004 in Karuizawa, Japan, a popular resort town 170 km northwest of Tokyo, where they reduced the number of bear incidents from 255 in 2006 to four in 2017.
+So, if you have bears in the woods near you, this dog would be the best to warn you or your loved ones in time about the bear's presence and may even show you a treed bear.
+If a Laika sees a bear, they will run towards it due to fearless nature, not from it, and will continuously bark.
+When a Laika barks at a bear, their voice sounds in a threatening manner as if they were barking at a human—very distinctive in comparison when they are barking at a squirrel which tends to be more in routine, repetitive tone.
 Treeing squirrels and other small game comes naturally.
-Just take your puppy in woods and turn him loose.
-He will start finding his own squirrels by age of 4 to 10 months.
+Just take your puppy into woods and turn it loose.
+They are extraordinary sensitive sound listeners and will start finding squirrels by age of 4 to 10 months.
 Mansi, Khanty, Russians and any other ethnic groups of people living in Russia use the same dogs for hunting and as alarm dogs.

 Some West Siberian Laikas work well herding reindeer herds.
 During any activity or training, hunting overrules everything else.
 A Mansi never minds if his Laika abandons his reindeer herd for a while, especially if his Laika finds valuable game.
 Mansi and Khanty use reindeer and, in some cases, horses as a draft animal, but good hunting dogs are never used to pull sleds.
 It would be like using a valuable dagger to chop firewood.
 If a sled dog is needed, they use another kind sturdy built and larger dog called in Russian "Yezdovaya Laika" or sled Laika.
 This is practiced mainly in polar tundra where reindeer have nothing to eat.